Radnen/link.js/README.md

 ================

 - Add more features common to Lazy/Underscore
+- Find a decent way to generate 'runners'
-- Make it web friendlier (Node support, etc).
+- Make it web friendlier (Node support, etc)